Handling Stress at Work in the Charity Sector

-What are the most common causes of stress in the charity sector?
+What are the most common causes of stress at work?

-Charity sector workers often go the extra mile to launch an event or to run a program.
+Charity sector workers often also go the extra mile to launch an event or to run a program.
 These issues can have a knock-on effect for staff within the sector.

-- Demands: Workers get overloaded by the amount of work or type of work
+- Demands: Workers get overloaded by the amount of work or type of work.

-- Relationships: Poor work relationships lead to increased stress
+- Relationships: Poor work relationships lead to increased stress.

 1. Learn to see it coming

-4. Exercise regularly
+2. Exercise regularly

-5. Take frequent breaks
+3. Take frequent breaks

-6. Don’t forget to have fun
+4. Don’t forget to have fun

 Senior VP of Business Intelligence Development, I have assisted the Fortune 1000 company with expertise in the web as a whole, including ground-zero marketing efforts that benefit both consumer and vendor.
 I'm a thinker, communicator, marketer, competitor, people person, and all-around busy bee.
 I'm a relentless networker with several years of real world experience and two college degrees under my belt.